brendoncarroll/go-p2p/README.md

 - **NaCl Cell**
 A cell which encrypts and signs its contents.
-A secret key must be shared to decrypte the cell contents.
+A secret key must be shared to decrypt the cell contents.
-The payload also signed with a public key.

 ### D is for Discovery
 Services for discovering peers.